Car Battery Keeps Dying but Alternator is Good? [Solved]

 However, don’t forget to put on safety measures while doing the troubleshooting.
 We want you to be safe at all costs.

 And most importantly, don’t try out anything if you’re not sure.
 Look for video instructions if you’re unclear about anything.
-If you still feel confusion, then take the vehicle to a mechanic.
+If you still confused, then take the vehicle to a mechanic.

 Good Luck.
 Happy Driving.